Fabrice-64/papounet_super_diet/README.md

 # Cache
 This project uses a cache using the database.
-Therefore, upon deployment, you should create a cache table, immediately after creating database migration. e.g. : $ python3 manage.py createcachetable
+Therefore, upon deployment, you should create a cache table, immediately after creating database migration. e.g. : $ python3 manage.py createcachetable (don't forget to add the settings !)

 # Deployment
-This owns different setting files in order to discriminate between local and deployment.
+This application owns different setting files in order to discriminate between local and deployment.

+# Monitoring
+This application offers following settings:
+- Travis CI
+- NewRelic
+- Sentry

+# Emails
+This application is configured for using SendGrid